 Accessory breast is the remnant breast tissue that is found beyond the normal boundaries of the breast, usually in the armpit or axilla.
 It is also called as ectopic or supernumerary breast.
 It may occur with or without nipples.
 It usually affects 2 to 6% of females, though it may occur in males too.
 They are usually considered benign and harmless.
 They are rarely malignant but the possibility of malignant tumor or lipoma must be ruled out before removal of an axillary mass for aesthetic reasons.
+You can get best Accessory Breast Removal Surgery in Delhi at affordable cost.
+We have expert and well expercienced Accessory Breast Removal Surgeon in Delhi.

 They are usually soft and painless to touch but may become painful in pregnancy or during lactation.
 They undergo cyclical hormonal changes during menses, hence like normal breasts become painful premenstrually, these also become painful.
 Aesthetically, they are not good to look at and prevent a female from wearing cut sleeve dresses.
 They are lumpy to feel if they grow in size and prove to be a constant point of botheration.
 Females usually try to cover it under their dresses but that may lead to constant rubbing and friction leading to inflammation of the local skin.
 They cause movement restriction and one may find it difficult to exercise with a large swelling in the axilla.